Squarerootofpi/gospel-library-feedback/NoteFailJsonParseError.md

 <html><body><center><h1><b>Not Available</b></h1><i>This page is unavailable.
 Error code: 2-1919</i></center></body></html>
 ```

 Other times that this error often occurs (or something like it) is when I copy and paste a url that has the improper &lang=eng rather than the ?lang=eng as a query parameter in the url.
 For some reason, urls like that in the gospel library note causes it to break the json.
+For example, copying and pasting the following url will also break the patch on a note for the same reason: https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/33?id=p4,p5,p6,p7,p8&lang=eng#p4

 The request (in the form of a fetch) is shown below.
 I have hard refreshed my browser: google chrome, which is up to date with the latest version.